w3c/wot/planning/ThingDescription/historical_data-explainer.md

-# Landscape of Historical Data Work Item
+# Explainer of Historical Data Work Item

 This document puts together all information related to timeseries or historical data related topics.
 These include issues, use cases, and discussions in other forms.